TheonlyIcebear/Random-Mines-Generator/README.md

 ```py
 >> hash = str(int(hashlib.sha256(gameid.encode('utf-8')).hexdigest(), 16))[1:]
 ```
-then it loops through the hash variable 2 characters at a time using that 2 digit number as the seed for the random selection in the list to determine which item is selected, then it removes that number from the list to prevent it from being picked twice or more
+then it loops through the hash variable 2 characters at a time using that 2 digit number and using number % length_of_choiches prevents the number from being larger than the list
 ```py
 for x in range(0, int(mines)*2, 2):
         print(x, x+2)